MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 General product limitations for Data Warehousing in Microsoft Fabric are listed in this article, with feature level limitations called out in the corresponding feature article.

-- <b>IMPORTANT</B> At this time, there's limited T-SQL functionality. and certain T-SQL commands can cause Warehouse corruption.
+- <b>IMPORTANT</B> At this time, there's limited T-SQL functionality, and certain T-SQL commands can cause warehouse corruption.
 See [T-SQL surface area](tsql-surface-area.md) for a list of T-SQL command limitations.
 - Warehouse Recovery capabilities are not available during Preview.

 For more limitations information in specific areas, see: